As seen in:

 You either have a great network or you don’t.
 Right?

 Done right, networking can be the best answer for how to find internships.

-Up next: How to find an internship nobody else knows about.
+Up next: How to find an internship nobody else even heard of.

 Pro Tip: Need more tips for how to get an internship?
 When you get an interview, send all materials promptly and offer to start right away.
 A speedy applicant impresses any hiring manager.